ClickHouse/ClickHouse/docs/en/operations/settings/settings.md

 ## input_format_null_as_default {#settings-input_format_null_as_default}

-Enables or disables using default values if input data contain `NULL`, but data type of corresponding column in not `Nullable(T)` (for CSV format).
+Enables or disables using default values if input data contain `NULL`, but data type of corresponding column in not `Nullable(T)` (for text input formats).

 ## input_format_skip_unknown_fields {#settings-input_format_skip_unknown_fields}